 Take a moment and ask yourself these 2 questions:

-And two, if yes, what’s the cost of opportunity of not using that potential more often?
+First, do you believe you have more potential than your current performance level?
+And if yes, what’s the opportunity cost of not using that potential more often?

 - Give and receive feedback;